zuozhenggh/learning-library/developer-library/apex/common/1-sign-up-apex/1-sign-up-apex.md

 ## Introduction

-Oracle Application Express (APEX) is a feature of Oracle Database, including the Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) services.
+Oracle Application Express (APEX) is a feature of Oracle Database, including the new APEX Application Development Service, the Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) services.
 To start, you will need to decide which Oracle Database you are going to use for the workshop, and then create an APEX workspace in that database.

 If you already have an APEX 20.2 Workspace provisioned, you can skip this lab.